melosomelo/algorithms/trees/traversals/README.md

 ## Level order traversal

 Level order traversal visits each level of the tree, from top to bottom and from left to right.
-It stars with the root, then its immediate children, then the immediate children of those children and so on.
+It starts with the root, then its immediate children, then the immediate children of those children and so on.
 With our example, we'd have:
 `1 2 3 4 5`.